crysalead/chaos-orm/docs/connections.md

 In the example above all models extending from `chaos\Model` will now use the `PostgreSql` connection instance.

-> Note: this connection will be passed to `Schema` instances (at least when `::schema()` will be called on a specific model).
+> Note: under the hood this connection will be injected to models' schema instances, so when `::schema()` will be called on a specific model, the returned schema will be correctly configured with the connection.

-Sometimes you will probably need many datasources for your models.
-So to be able to attach different connections on your models, you will need to create as many base model as you need different connections.
+Sometimes you will probably need different datasources for your Persistence Model.
+To be able to use different connections, you will need to create as many base model as you need different connections.

-To illustrate this point, let's create a base class that allow to set a dedicated connection:
+Let's illustrate this point with an example:

 ```php
 namespace myproject\model;